Xbox servers are restarting in: .They should be back up in approximately .

 Leech immunity: without the ability to leech you cannot tank well and have to range kill everything; be very careful and avoid reflective rares like plague.
 Do not combine this with ele reflect.

 Hexproof: without the curses you are much more vulnerable to attacks and lose a big source of ES/mana leech.
 Swap Blasphemy and Warlord's Mark for a Purity aura most helpful for that paricular map.
-Swap Fire Penetration for Life Leech (or better: use a different staff with two red sockets and Life Leech instead of CE).

 The % reduced regen mods are not a problem at all, you will not even notice them most of the time.
 No Regen is fine as long as there is no leech immunity.
 Pain Reaver leech is more than enough as long as you hit anything.
+Pop Orb of Storms before Scorching Ray, and stop casting just before the last enemy dies.
+Or click off Arctic Armour to have more room for error.

 Dealing with specific bosses